ArcticZeroo/owen-320/README.md

 ## About

-This is a chrome extension that helps to improve Dr. Owen's CSE 320 site for MSU.
-It doesn't have anything chrome-specific in it, so if you want you could probably definitely load it as a firefox/edge/whatever extension.
+This is a chrome extension that helps to improve Dr. Owen's course lib websites for MSU.
+These are his step-based online classes.
+The extension doesn't have anything chrome-specific in it, so if you want you could probably definitely load it as a firefox/edge/whatever extension.

-Obviously it only works on owen's 320 website.
+It works on any CSE faculty website that seems to be using courselib

 ## Features

 ### Site-Wide

-* the "michigan state university" logo thing on the very top of the page now redirects to the base 320 website rather than msu.edu (i have no idea who would ever want it to go to msu.edu instead)
+* the "michigan state university" logo thing on the very top of the page now redirects to the base website rather than msu.edu (i have no idea who would ever want it to go to msu.edu instead)

 ### Assignments